 Prerequisite: MATH 123 "C" or better or equivalent or instructor consent.

-A course in basic materials of engineering which includes ferrous and non-ferrous metals, heat treatment of metals, plastics, rubber, and inorganic non-metallic materials used in industry.
+A course in basic materials of engineering which includes ferrous and non-ferrous metals, heat treatment of metals, plastics, rubber, and inorganic non-metallic materials.
 (1.2)

 ENGT 172 AutoCAD I - 2D Graphics